 The impact to IT, OT and cloud service providers, on the other hand, will be significant as they will be mandated to collect and preserve data, information, and report relevant cybersecurity events on “all information systems over which they have control.”
 This government visibility and subsequent regulation could increase the focus of providers and their non-government customers to shore up their cloud security.

-Prominently featured here is the modernisation of the Federal Risk and Authorization Management Programme (FedRAMP) and the mandate for federal agencies to adopt multifactor authentication and end-to-end encryption.
+Prominently featured here is the modernization of the Federal Risk and Authorization Management Program (FedRAMP) and the mandate for federal agencies to adopt multifactor authentication and end-to-end encryption.

-Much of cybersecurity modernisation outlined in the order is not new.
+Much of cybersecurity modernization outlined in the order is not new.
 The federal government issued a "cloud first" policy in 2010 to reform federal information technology management.
-In 2011, the Office of Management and Budget (OMB) established the Federal Risk and Authorization Programme.
+In 2011, the Office of Management and Budget (OMB) established the Federal Risk and Authorization Program.
 However, other sectors since then have outpaced the federal government in adopting secure cloud technology and services.

 As my good friend and colleague Greg Young espouses, Zero Trust is not new either it’s the evolution of many guiding security concepts and controls going back 30 years from Deny-All firewalling to least-privilege.
 While this effort is not bold or new the impact of adopting cloud security automation and analytics under a Zero Trust framework is high and immediate.

 Improving Detection of Cybersecurity Vulnerabilities and Incidents on Federal Government Networks